frederic-perez/AmE-dictionary/data/dictionary.md

 __ghetto__ :mute:[g~~h~~etto]
 __ghibli__ _n_ :astonished: (gibli) (Physical Geography) A fiercely hot wind of North Africa.
 __ghost word__ _n_ A word form that has entered the language through the perpetuation of an error.
 __ghost__ _v_ :two::mute:[g~~h~~ost] __1__ To ignore someone until they go away, rather than directly expressing one's disinterest, especially in virtual communications.
-This phrase is often applied to failed love connections. _That guy I went out with last week kept texting me, but I just wasn't interested, so I had to ghost him._ __2__ To kill someone. _The boss told Ray to ghost the informant._
+This phrase is often applied to failed love connections. _That guy I went out with last week kept texting me, but I just wasn’t interested, so I had to ghost him._ __2__ To kill someone. _The boss told Ray to ghost the informant._
 __ghosting__ _n_ Ending a relationship without any explanation, typically a romantic relationship.
 __ghoul__ _n_ :five::mute:[g~~h~~oul]::mega::hammer: (ghouls)
 __ghoulish__ _adj_ Strangely diabolical or cruel; monstrous.